Whether you own or rent, NKCDC can help you reduce your home expenses—for free!

 Are you having trouble paying your mortgage?
 Have you received a Notice of Intent to Foreclose, an Act 91 Notice, a notice from a bank attorney, or a notice from the court?
-Let NKCDC assist you so that you have a better chance of staying in your home.
+Let NKCDC provide house payment assistance so that you have a better chance of staying in your home.
 NKCDC will:

 - Explain all options available for you to remain in your home and answer all your questions.